 H Is for Headline

-The headline of the letter needs to get the reader’s attention.
-Its job is to make the reader want to know more (and actually read the rest).
+The headline of the sales letter needs to get the reader’s attention.
+Its job is to make them want to know more (and actually read the rest).
 The secret?
-Make sure the headline makes a specific promise that relates to your prospects’ needs or interests.
+Be sure the headline makes a specific promise that relates to your prospects’ needs or interests.
 If, for instance, you offer domestic cleaning services, don’t use a headline such as “Want Cleaning Services?” in your letter.
-Instead use something such as, “Your Whole House Sparkling Clean – We Do It for You so You Don’t Have to!”
+Instead use something such as, “Your Whole House Sparkling Clean—We Do It for You so You Don’t Have To!”

 As the headline is so important, brainstorm several and pick the best.
 Place the headline before the salutation in your letter.